eikehmueller/ma32070/lectures/Exercises.md

 ## Practicalities
 * Save your implementation of `error_nrm()`in the file `algorithms.py` and the main program (copied from above) in `driver.py` in the same directory `ma32070/exercise3`
+* Zip this directory which contains `algorithms.py` and `driver.py`.
+For this, change to `ma32070/` and run `tar czvf exercise3.tgz exercise3`
 * Write a brief report (no more than 2 pages) which describes your implementation and presents and discusses your numerical results.
-Include this as a single `.pdf` file called `solution.pdf` in the same directory `ma32070/exercise3`
+Include this as a single `.pdf` file called `solution.pdf`
-* Zip this directory which contains `algorithms.py`, `driver.py` and `solution.pdf`.
-For this, change to `ma32070/` and run `tar czvf exercise3.tgz exercise3`
-* Upload the resulting file `exercise3.tgz` to the submission point on moodle
+* Upload the following **two** files to the submission point on moodle:
+    - The zip file `exercise3.tgz` with your code
+    - The `.pdf` file `solution.pdf` with your written solution

 # Exercise 4: Computational cost of backsubstitution